1. Welcome to the PanelWizard

 Remaining Capacity: 0 amps

-Note: CF (Coincidence Factor) is used in the 220.83 method to account for the fact that some appliances are not used at the same time.
+Note: CF (Coincidence Factor) is used in the NEC methods to account for the fact that not all appliances are used at the same time.

 Click the "📋 Details" button for any appliance to see comprehensive product information, including all available data from our database.